-To explain this better, we need to go back to the beginning.
+To explain direct reprogramming, we need to go back to the beginning.

 The cell is the basic building block of all living organisms and the human body is composed of trillions of cells.
 They provide structure for the body, take in nutrients from food, convert those nutrients into energy, and carry out specialized functions.
 These functionalities are determined by the genes that are expressed in that particular cell.